 It can be pretty intimidating to walk up to a big group of people and strike up a convo.
 It’s much easier to approach someone who’s on their own at lunch, or in class, and ask if you can sit with them.

 You’ve probably heard it before, but people generally love to talk about themselves.
 Ask them about what they like to do in their spare time, their favourite subject, or what TV shows they’re into.
 Then ask follow-up questions.
-For example, if they say their fave Netflix show is Pretty Little Liars, ask them what it’s about (or tell them you’re into it, too, if you watch it).
+For example, if they say their favourite Netflix show is Riverdale, ask them what it’s about (or tell them you’re into it, too, if you watch it).

 Remember that school isn’t everything

-If you’re not clicking with people at school, try making friends elsewhere.
-Join clubs or sports teams you’re interested in, or head to the ReachOut Forums to talk with people who get it.
+If you’re not clicking with people at school, try finding connections elsewhere.
+Join local clubs or sports teams you’re interested in, or head to the ReachOut Forums to talk with people who get it.